triposorbust/MarvinAI/README.md

 ### Modifications

-Major modifications made to the AI for misc. reasons: (i) No C standard implementation of the C++ map, so caching is disabled; (ii) Max depth changed to speed up game response time.
+Major modifications made to the AI for misc. reasons: (i) No C standard implementation of the C++ `map` templates/classes, so caching is disabled; (ii) Max depth changed to speed up game response time.

-See lines 376-378 for additional details.
+See ll.
+376-378 for additional details.

 ```
 /* state->depth_limit =